 Where antennas are mounted on elevated masts, the masts should be effectively earthed to avoid lightning surges.
-For high lightning risk areas, surge suppression devices between the module and the antenna are recommended.
-If the antenna is not already shielded from lightning strike by an adjacent earthed structure, a lightning rod may be installed above the antenna to provide shielding.
+For high lightning risk areas, approved Cooper Bussmann surge suppression devices such as the "BU-CSD-SMA-2500" or "BU-CSD-N-6000" should be fitted between the module and the antenna.
+If using non Cooper Bussmann surge suppression devices then the devices must have a 'TURN ON' voltage of less than 90V If the antenna is not already shielded from lightning strike by an adjacent earthed structure, a lightning rod may be installed above the antenna to provide shielding.